-When we think of what a ‘Ghost Town’ is, we typically envision abandon Wild West-like faded and stained wood buildings on a packed dirt road dividing them in two rows.
-We think of what we’ve seen in western movies; cowboys with six shooters holstered on their hips, horse and buggies traversing the road in front of the jail, saloon and mercantile.
+When we think of what a Ghost Town is, we typically envision abandoned Wild West-like faded and stained wood buildings on a packed dirt road dividing them in two rows.
+We think of western movies; cowboys with six shooters holstered on their hips, horse and buggies traversing the dusty road in front of the jail, saloon and mercantile.

 In 1906, the Montgomery Shoshone Mine was purchased by an industrialist, Charles M. Schwab, who invested heavily in the building of the town and the mine.
-A year later, Rhyolite was up and running with electricity, running water, telephones, newspaper printing, a stock exchange and even an opera house.
+A year later, Rhyolite was up and running with electricity, water, telephones, newspaper printing, a stock exchange and even an opera house.
 By then, its been said there were upwards to over 6000 people who made this town’s clock tick.

 and the Tom Kelly Bottle House.